My great grandparents, Ruth & Arthur.

 In my day-to-day, I try to hold onto all the life around me.
 The nurturer in me wants to ensure that everyone is fed, that everyone has what they need, and that everyone is happy, or as close to it as they can be; and healthy, too, if only to improve the odds of this day turning into the next.
 To nurture life is to protect it, so that it may beat the cold, never know true hunger, and, ultimately, resist death.

 But there is an audacity to it all, and a naivety, as if I somehow believe I can beat the very nature of life or exceed the very certainty of death.
 And therein lies the contrast: that we live so boldly despite the fragility and insecurity of it all; that we keep pushing forward, for this day and the next, despite what is sure to come.
 And therein lies the meaning, too, and the purpose, for without the fragility the boldness isn’t so bold and the lives we live aren’t so great.
-The love we have for one another, and all the connections that exist amongst the countless iterations of life, are worth a little less if they’re guaranteed.
+The love we have for one another, and all the connections that exist among the countless iterations of life, are worth a little less if they’re guaranteed.
 Though I do not believe that in the absence of death life loses all value, it is undeniably true that death bestows upon life a degree of significance that would otherwise be missing in this world.

 Everything exists in contrast to something.
 My grief exists in contrast to yours and we exist in contrast to this ruthless, beautiful world.
 And life exists in contrast to death.
 Without it, the true weight and meaning of life are lost.
 It is only in life that we are confronted with the reality of death, and in this confrontation we can either find ourselves (and each other), or allow the potential of this mortal life to go unmet.
 Death brings us together, in mind and in spirit, and it reminds us of who we are, too, should we have the courage to see it.
 (Should we have the courage to see ourselves.)
 It’s terrible and confronting and gut-wrenching, but it provides the very contrast that life requires to be lived fully.